-While the West has never articulated a clear vision of Ukraine's victory, instead calling for acceptance of 'realities' shaped by indecisiveness, the upcoming 'peace deal' should not reward Russia for its invasion or encourage further aggression.
-Taking into account the great contribution of Ukraine in European security, NATO and EU members should finally ensure admission of Ukraine in both organizations.
+While the West has never articulated collectively a clear vision of Ukraine's victory, instead calling for acceptance of 'realities' shaped by indecisiveness, the upcoming 'peace deal' should not reward Russia for its invasion or encourage further aggression.
+Taking into account the great contribution of Ukraine in European security, western allies should ensure a place for Ukraine in the newly-shaped global security architecture.